 Aspect Impacted Issue Experienced Possible Reason Corrective Action Including Example of maintenance activity used to identify the risk Responsible party Monitoring task B will identify the occurrence of this risk.
-Civil Contractor Hydro period A significant increase or decrease in ponding time when compared to that achieved within retained existing Wallum Sedgefrog habitat.
+Civil Contractor Hydro period A significant increase or decrease in ponding time when compared to that achieved within retained existing Wallum Sedge frog habitat.
+Possibly the result of the stormwater driven surface water inflows or a created Wallum Sedge frog pond that is too shallow.
 Identify the overland flow path and redirect it.
 Deepen the Wallum Sedgefrog pond by further excavation.
-Proponent/ Principal Civil Contractor Vegetatio n Develop correct hydro period, as stated above and implement a weed management regime.
+Proponent/ Principal Civil Contractor Vegetation Incorrect establishment of plant species and hence development of habitat not preferred by the Wallum Sedgefrog.
+The incorrect hydro period and/or ineffective weed control will result in the establishment of an inappropriate plant community.
+Develop correct hydro period, as stated above and implement a weed management regime.
 Monitoring tasks C will identify the occurrence of this risk.
 Proponent